How do you imagine the future?

 - Respond directly to bad situations when things go amiss.

-- More ecological awareness to consuming less.
+- More ecological awareness of consuming less.

 Building a Culture of Peace: some words to conclude.

-Elise Boulding argued that the resources and energies for peace cultures are deep and persistent; thus, are nourished by collective and communal visions of how things might be (Woodhouse & Santiago, 2012); in her article (Boulding, 1977) she claims that is in our relationships –regarding to social and political life, such as inside structures and institutions-, the success of an inculcating specific skills for having peace praxis.
-That will determinate, at the end, whether we are peacemakers or warmakers.
+Elise Boulding argued that the resources and energies for peace cultures are deep and persistent; thus, are nourished by collective and communal visions of how things might be (Woodhouse & Santiago, 2012); in her article (Boulding, 1977) she claims that is in our relationships –regarding social and political life, such as inside structures and institutions-, the success of inculcating specific skills for having peace praxis.
+That will determine, at the end, whether we are peacemakers or warmakers.

 In way of conclusion, I would like to highlight the same reflection as the named “matriarchal of peace studies”, Elise Boulding writes in her workshop reflections: “What exists, is possible.
 We have many more potential co-workers in the task of building a more peaceful world than we ever knew”.
 A disarmed world is possible but there is the need to work on it.

 List of stories set in a future now past: